 A good accountant is the backbone of any business.
-They can help you find ways to reduce taxes, negotiate contracts, and even teach you how to be a better business owner!
+They can help you find ways to reduce taxes, negotiate better contracts, and even teach you how to be a better business owner!
 Let’s take a look at five reasons why you should instruct an accountant for your business.

-1. A Good Accountant Is Confidential
+1. A Good Accountant Will Always Treat Your Data confidentially

 2. An Accountant Can Help You Prepare For Your Year End & VAT Returns